Use OCI Ansible Collection with Oracle Linux Automation Manager

 5. Create and initialize the remote Git repository.

-After adding the remote to the local repository, you can use it as a shortcut in other Git commands.
+Adding the remote connection to the local repository allows you to use it as a named shortcut in Git commands.

-The IP address is the address of the remote Git server, and the path after the colon is the repository's location on the remote Git server.
+The path after the colon is the repository's directory location on the remote Git server.

 git remote -v

-The output shows the connection record origin pointing to the remote Git repository location for both the fetch and push Git commands.
+The output shows the connection record origin pointing to the remote Git repository location for both the git fetch and git push commands.

-8. Push local repository changes to the remote repository.
+9. Push the local repository changes to the remote repository.

 git push origin main